ZhNV2/java/README.md

 Despite of essential performance, now there are several technical issues (such as file channels).
 I hope I'll fix them in 3-4 days.

+## Updates

+Now file channels are removed, but there is still a problem with continuous connection between server and client.
+Also button exit does not work.
+Hope fix it in several days.